ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 ## Apps deployment workflow

-When deploying [archive or static](https://docs.ionoid.io/docs/iot-apps.html#iot-apps) apps Ionoid.io allows you to have chose between the following deployment workflows.
+When deploying [archive or static](https://docs.ionoid.io/docs/iot-apps.html#iot-apps) apps there are two extra deployment workflows that you can select or even combine.

-### Dual A/B deployment workflow
+### 1. Dual A/B deployment workflow

 This workflow allows you to have two copies of the application stored in device storage.
 This is known as the **dual A/B** workflow, where for each new deployment of the application; we keep the previous one where we can rollback to it, in order to recover from errors, application bugs, etc.